CityOfZion/neon-wallet-website/README.md

 ## Deployment
 `npm run build` will compile a production bundle and output to `/build`

-`npm run deploy` will push a production bundle to the `gh-pages` branch of this application which will then automatically deploy to http://neonwallet.com/.
+`npm run deploy` will push a production bundle to the `gh-pages` branch of this application which update http://neonwallet.com/.